-- Connect the camera to the Screenberry Server via USB cable.
+- Connect the camera to the Screenberry Server using a USB cable.

-- Make sure that the camera memory card has sufficient free space for at least one photo in the RAW format.
+- Ensure that the camera memory card has sufficient free space for at least one photo in the RAW format.

-- Make sure that the camera battery is sufficiently charged.
+- Ensure that the camera battery is sufficiently charged.
 In the case of using a power adapter, connect the camera to a power outlet.

-- Make sure there are no obstructing objects between the screen and the camera that could interfere with the calibration process.
+- Ensure that there are no obstructing objects between the screen and the camera that could interfere with the calibration process.

-The whole projected image should be within the camera view, and there should be no shadows on the screen.
+The entire projected image should be within the camera view, and there should be no shadows on the screen.

 Multiple camera calibration

-The Calibrator Wizard (Media Player tab > Window > Calibrator Wizard) offers three calibration modes:
+The Calibrator Wizard widget (Window > Calibrator Wizard) offers three calibration presets:

-- Geometry (Fast) calibration provides geometry alignment and edge blending.
-It normally takes about 30 seconds per projector and includes Masks, Geometry, and Blends calibration stages.
+- Geometry calibration provides geometry alignment and edge blending.
+It normally takes about 30 seconds per projector and includes the Masks, Geometry, and Blends calibration stages.

-- Geometry + Intensity + Gamma (Standard with Colors Stage) calibration has all the Standard calibration features with the addition of gamma correction to ensure image color uniformity within blends.
-It usually takes about 15-30 minutes and includes Masks, Geometry, Blends, Colors and Intensity calibration stages.
+- Geometry + Intensity + Gamma calibration has all the Standard calibration features with the addition of gamma correction to ensure image color uniformity within blends.
+It usually takes about 15-30 minutes and includes the Masks, Geometry, Blends, Colors, and Intensity calibration stages.

 The initial Standard and Standard with Colors Stage calibration may take longer as more pictures at a slow shutter speed should be taken for automatic adjustment of the camera for black calibration.

-The Standard with Colors Stage mode is required only if you are using DLP single chip projectors with Brilliant Color enabled.
-This calibration is required for the initial setup, after projector lamps replacements, following extensive use, when visible color shifts in the blends between projections become apparent, or after the projector color mode (Presentation (Game, PC), Cinema, sRGB) is changed.
+The Standard with Colors Stage mode is required only if you are using DLP single-chip projectors with Brilliant Color enabled.
+This calibration is required for the initial setup, or in any of the following cases:

-Once Colors Stage is calibrated, the Gamma Correction maps are stored in LUT tables and applied each time when Fast and Standard calibrations are run.
+Once the Colors calibration stage is completed, the gamma correction maps are stored in the LUT tables and applied every time that the Geometry and Geometry + Intensity calibrations are run.

 Checking Projectors and Camera Positioning

-When the calibration mode is chosen, the system automatically takes a test photo.
+When the calibration mode is selected, the system automatically takes a test photo.

-If the camera is not connected or not working properly, an Error message will appear.
-(See Troubleshooting )
+If the camera is not connected or not functioning properly, an Error message will appear.

-Based on the test photo, adjustments can be made, if necessary, of:
+Based on the test photo, adjustments can be made, if necessary, to: